Rajpratik71/linux-manPages/ilbmtoppm.md

               Give some information about the ILBM file.

        -ignore <chunkID>
               Skip a chunk.  <chunkID> is the 4-letter IFF chunk identifier of the chunk to be skipped.

        -isham | -isehb
               Treat the input file as a HAM or Extra_Halfbrite picture, even if these flags or not set in the CAMG chunk (or if there is no CAMG chunk).

        -adjustcolors
-              If  all  colors in the CMAP have a value of less then 16, ilbm‐ toppm assumes a 4-bit colormap and gives a warning.
+              If all colors in the CMAP have a value of less then 16, ilbmtoppm assumes a 4-bit colormap and gives a warning.
 With this option the colormap is scaled to 8 bits.

 BUGS
        The multipalette PCHG BigLineChanges and Huffman decompression code is untested.

 REFERENCES
        Amiga ROM Kernel Reference Manual - Devices (3rd Ed.)